jacksight/xina520_official_jailbreak/WARNINGS.md

+###### Require a better list of warnings?
+Go to the [Wiki](https://github.com/NotDarkn/XinaA15/wiki/Warnings)!
+***
 # QUICK NOTE:
-**Xina520 is & will not be responsible for any problems you encounter on your device while using XinaA15.**

-If you choose to jailbreak your device using XinaA15, **YOU** are the person who is responsible for any damages that encounter on your device.

-This jailbreak is in public beta and is still in-development.
-If you wish to reduce the chances of damaging your device, then wait for a more stable release of XinaA15.

-If you acknowledge that **YOU** are the person who is responsible with any damages that encounter on your device, then please read the precautions bellow.
+Upon use of XinaA15: **Any damages or issues that you encounter on your device are your fault and resonsbility.**

+When jailbreaking with XinaA15, you acknowledge that: **this jailbreak is in public beta & development.**

+If you acknowledge that all damages or issues are **YOUR FAULT & RESPONSIBILITY**, please continue reading below.

 # AS USUAL, CHECK IF YOUR DEVICE IS SUPPORTED
 If you don't check this, you are more likely to run into issues or even break your device.